rakoon1208/pde_pinn_models/README.md

 - Compatible with TensorFlow 2.x, ensuring modern and efficient execution.

 ## References (W.I.P)
-For more information about Physics-Informed Neural Networks, refer to the following publications:

 1. Raissi, Maziar, Paris Perdikaris, and George E. Karniadakis.
    **"Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations."**